Jimmy-Sudoku/Jimmy-Sudoku/README.md

-### Hi there 👋  Welcome to my Github Overview page! :smiley:
+### Hi there 👋 :man:
+Welcome to my Github Overview page! :smiley:

 I am Jimmy and the following are the list of projects that are in repo :